 Setting aside the time to find the best cat carrier for their needs is a great idea.
 Knowing that your cat will be traveling in comfort and safety makes for a much less worrying trip for both you and your furry friend.

-But what exactly should you be looking for when it comes to buying the best carrier for your nervous cat?
+But what exactly should you be looking for when it comes to buying the best carrier for your cat who hates carriers?
 We’re here to answer all your questions!
 Our reviews include a selection of the six best cat carriers that we’ve found on the market today, ones designed to suit nervous cats particularly well.
 Our reviews are specifically designed to help you quickly and easily identify the carrier that will suit you and your cat’s needs in the best way possible.

 1. Cat-in-the-bag E-Z-Zip Cat Carrier Bag — Best Overall

-The Cat-in-the-bag E-Z-Zip innovative cat carrier might just change the way you approach transporting your nervous cat.
+The Cat-in-the-bag E-Z-Zip innovative cat carrier might just change the way you approach transporting your cat who hates carriers.
 Rather than confine your cat in either a hard or soft carrier, this bag encloses them securely while still allowing them to see everything that’s going on.
 The soft Velcro collar sections sit comfortably around your cat’s neck, while the bag provides enough space for them to move around while being securely contained.

 The soft straps can be used to carry this bag either by hand or on your shoulder.
 Many cats take well to this carrier because the roomy shape is designed to allow them to move positions, stand up, and lie down.
 This allows them to feel free, which in turn, helps them to feel calm.
 As well as using this bag for transporting your nervous kitty, you can also use this to safely administer medicine and trim your cat’s claws, thanks to the Velcro nail trimming ports!